Wellington Koo: Political career

 From 1922, Koo served successively as Foreign Minister and Finance Minister.
 On 15 May 1924, he was the target of assassination attempt when an ornate gift package arrived at his house addressed to him, which Koo's servants opened instead.
 Upon opening the package, a bomb exploded, killing one of the servants while another two were badly wounded by the blast.
-The man who sent the package fled to Japan, which Koo to conclude that the Japanese were behind the attempt on his life.
+The man who sent the package fled to Japan, which led Koo to conclude that the Japanese were behind the attempt on his life.
 Later that month, Koo signed a treaty with the Soviet Union under which the Soviet Union renounced all "Unequal treaties" that China had signed with Imperial Russia in exchange for which Koo recognized the de facto independence of Outer Mongolia, which until then he had claimed as part of China.
 Koo opened up talks with the British for the return of the British colony of Weihaiwei, which the British had signed a 25-year lease on in 1898, which led Koo to argue as 1923 had already passed, the lease had expired.
 There was much spirited disagreements as the British were unwilling to consider returning the colony, despite the fact the 25-year lease had expired in 1923.

 The talks were broken off when the warlord General Feng Yuxiang, aka "the Christian General" seized Beijing, forcing Koo to flee for his life.
 Much to Koo's own humiliation, he was forced to take refuge in Weihaiwei.
 The British authorities in Weihaiwei refused Feng's demand to hand over Koo to his men, who would almost certainly had executed him.
 Feng's rule over Beijing did not last long as the capital was soon taken by the army of another warlord, Marshal Zhang Zuolin, the "Old Marshal" of Manchuria.
 With Beijing in the hands of Zhang, Koo returned to the city.
 Koo disliked Zhang, an illiterate bandit turned warlord who professed to be fighting to restore the "Great Qing Empire", but was willing to work with him as Zhang favored diplomacy to revise the "Unequal treaties" instead of war, a choice of options that coincided with Koo's own preferences.
 Zhang had a reputation as one of China's most brutal warlords, but his inability to read and write led him to crave the approval of intellectuals.
 Zhang appointed Koo as his premier and foreign minister, hoping this would add luster to his regime and would lead to foreign governments recognizing his government.
-Ominously, for Zhang, the British refused to recognize his government and dropped hints that they favored the rival government based in Canton led by Dr. Sun Yat-sen.
+Ominously, for Zhang, the British refused to recognize his government and dropped hints that they favored the rival government based in Guangzhou led by Dr. Sun Yat-sen.